Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ### Feature extraction: adding meta-data

 We will now see that from the raw tweet one can extract some features that are not explicit in the text body (here the tweets).
-This meta-data can be used for checking that the training set and the test set we have have the same statistics.
+This meta-data can be used for checking that the training set and the test set we have the same statistics.
 Indeed, if this weren't the case, then there are chances that the learning on the traning set poorly generalizes on the test set.
 On the contrary, if they have similar statistics for several of these fetures then one can be more confident that the model will give good resuts on the test set.
 It is therefore a good sanity check to do before even starting to work on the model.